Charleston, South Carolina: Native American settlement

-Colonial era (1670–1786)
+Colonial era (1670–1776)

 King Charles II granted the chartered Province of Carolina to eight of his loyal friends, known as the Lords Proprietors, on March 24, 1663.
 In 1670, Governor William Sayle arranged for several shiploads of settlers from Bermuda and Barbados.
 These settlers established what was then called Charles Town at Albemarle Point, on the west bank of the Ashley River, a few miles northwest of the present-day city center.
 Charles Town became the first comprehensively planned town in the Thirteen Colonies.
-Its governance, settlement, and development was to follow a visionary plan known as the Grand Model prepared for the Lords Proprietors by John Locke.
+Its governance, settlement, and development were to follow a visionary plan known as the Grand Model prepared for the Lord's Proprietors by John Locke.
 Because the Carolina's Fundamental Constitutions was never ratified, however, Charles Town was never incorporated during the colonial period.
 Instead, local ordinances were passed by the provincial government, with day-to-day administration handled by the wardens and vestries of St Philip's and St Michael's Anglican parishes.

-At the time of European colonization, the area was inhabited by the indigenous Cusabo, whom the settlers declared war on in October 1671.
+At the time of European colonization, the area was inhabited by the indigenous Cusabo, on whom the settlers declared war in October 1671.
 The settlers initially allied with the Westo, a northern indigenous tribe that traded in enslaved Indians.
 The settlers abandoned their alliance with the Westo in 1679 and allied with the Cusabo instead.